plant-physio/plant-physio.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Crop Science, University of Illinois, 2008
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Plant Genetics, University of Illinois, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Plant Physiology and Genetics, Washington State University, 2021 (expected)

 Work experience
 ======